techidaily/site-win11-tips/source/_posts/decoding-the-mechanics-behind-failed-usb-attachment-in-virtualbox.md

  Before trying to attach the USB device to the VirtualBox virtual machine, first check if it shows up on your host system.
 Launch the File Explorer and go to This PC and check if the USB drive appears there.
 If you don’t see the USB drive, do as follows:

 1. First, open Device Manager.
-There are many[different ways to open the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) , but a quick way is to press**Win + R** to launch the Run command box.
+There are many [different ways to open the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) , but a quick way is to press**Win + R** to launch the Run command box.
 Type**devmgmt.msc** and press the**Enter** key to launch the Device Manager.
 ![Check the USB Device on the Host System](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Check-the-USB-Device-on-the-Host-System.jpg)
 2. Navigate to the**Disk Drives** option and click the**arrow** icon to expand the section.
 3. Find the USB drive you connected to the host system.
 If it is not present in the list, pull it out and reconnect it to another USB port on your system.